bkuschak/cmsis_dap_tcp_esp32/README.md

 The software has some limitations:

-- CMSIS-DAP UART and SWO are currently unsupported.
+- SWO is currently unsupported.
 - Maximum clock rate is about 1000 KHz (ESP32C6 configured for 160 MHz / 80 MHz).
 - The WiFi credentials are hardcoded.
 The software must be rebuilt if you want to change them.